stal-ix/ix/docs/ETC.md

 Replace mingetty with emptty as login manager:

-ProTip: First try looking at https://github.com/pg83/ix/blob/main/pkgs/set/stalix/unwrap/ix.sh#L17, and come up with what the next command might look like!
-Warning: if you don't have ~/.emptty configured, and don't have a failsafe console on tty5, then you may need a recovery.
+`ProTip:` First try looking at https://github.com/pg83/ix/blob/main/pkgs/set/stalix/unwrap/ix.sh#L17, and come up with what the next command might look like!<br>

+*Warning:* if you don't have ~/.emptty configured, and don't have a failsafe console on tty5, then you may need a recovery.

 ```
 ix# ix mut system --mingetty=- --emptty